SankHyan24/SankHyan24/README.md

 # 👋 I’m @SankHyan24

 - 👀 I’m interested in CG/CV/HPC...
-- 🌱 I’m learning CS&T in ZJU.
+- 🌱 I’m learning in State Key Lab of CAD&CG, Zhejiang University.

 <!---
 SankHyan24/SankHyan24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.